ICJIA/icjia-accessibility-portal/README.md

 - ✅ Accessibility features implemented and tested
 - ✅ SEO optimized with proper meta tags

-**Last Updated**: December 17, 2025
+**Last Updated**: December 18, 2025
-**Last Accessibility Audit**: December 2025 - All pages passed with no violations

 **Node Version**: 22.14.0
 **Nuxt Version**: 4.2.2

 ## License

+This project is licensed under the MIT License.

-Copyright © 2025 Illinois Criminal Justice Information Authority.
-All rights reserved.
+Copyright (c) 2025 Illinois Criminal Justice Information Authority

+See the [LICENSE](LICENSE) file for the full license text.